ibois-epfl/sp4e-andrea-petras/README.md

 ```

 ## First part - Pybind: Python bindings for Particles Code
-### Exercice 1: Factory interface
+### Exercise 1: Factory interface
-**1.2 In class ParticlesFactory, createSimulation function has been overloaded to take functor as one
+** ❓ 1.2 In class ParticlesFactory, createSimulation function has been overloaded to take functor as one
 of its argument.
 Comment on what this function is doing? **
 The overloading allows to specify extra info for which type of compute class and values are used in the creation of the evolution system.
 The basic function presents already a call of default instance of compute objects.